mkurzydlowski/ewp-specs-api-omobility-cnr/README.md

 ### `mobility_id` (repeatable, required)

-A list of IMA identifiers - IDs of Outgoing Mobility objects that were recently updated or created in the caller's EWP Host.
+A list of identifiers of Outgoing Mobility objects that were recently updated or created in the caller's EWP Host.
 Please note, that the sending institution MAY (but doesn't have to) send this notification to your EWP Host even when it is *your EWP Host* who actually initiated the update (via the